simeononsecurity/simeononsecurity.ch/content/articles/who-designates-whether-information-is-classified/index.en.md

 ## Who Determines the Classification Level?

 Once the decision has been made that information requires classification, the **OCA who designated the information as classified is also responsible for determining its classification level**.
-This determination is not subjective - it must be based on established criteria outlined in Executive Order 13526.
+This determination isn't subjective - it must be based on established criteria outlined in Executive Order 13526.

 ### Classification Level Determination Criteria